nextcloud/appstore/CONTRIBUTING.md

 However before you start to work on an issue or new feature, make sure **that you file an issue first**.
 That way we can minimize the chance that your work is not accepted or lots of change requests are made.
 This will keep both parties happy and save time :)

 The backend is written in Django while the frontend uses custom TypeScript code.
 If you are interested in using a frontend JavaScript framework, please file an issue.
 We currently tend towards [Angular](https://angular.io/).

+If you need help in setting up a local App Store installation, consult the [documentation](http://nextcloudappstore.readthedocs.io/en/latest)

 ### Tests